catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Quick start
 ###########

-The purpose of this quick start is to create a cluster that you are able to test and experiment with, so that you can gain a better understanding of how the Kubernetes platform works.
-We are going to be creating a cluster using the development template with network access from the public internet.
-We chose these options because it creates a small cluster, meaning less of a price tag.
-And the wider access that is provided by a publicly accessible cluster means that it's easier for us to conduct tests on the cluster with multiple people and from multiple locations.
-However, because of the public access this cluster will have, this guide should **not** be used to create a production ready cluster.
+The purpose of this quick start is to help you create a cluster that you can test and experiment with, so that you can gain a better understanding of how the Kubernetes platform works.
+To do this, we are going to be creating a cluster using the development template with network access from the public internet.
+We are using these options because the template creates a small cluster, meaning less of an operational cost, and the wider access that is provided by a publicly accessible cluster means that it's easier for us to conduct tests with multiple people and from multiple locations.
+However, because the cluster will be publicly accessible, this guide should **not** be used to create a production ready cluster.

 .. warning::